 I had to submit writing samples for the workshops I’d chosen to attend during the retreat.
 One was an action scene with two polo players—I fell in love with those characters and couldn’t get them out of my mind.
 I had to give Rachel and Cal their own book, so I dusted off the mounted police idea and Mounting Danger was born.
 I also submitted a scene that had Pam capturing the image of a tide pool with oils and colored sea glass.
 Because Pam was on my mind, I suddenly “saw” the other paintings she would create.
 They were so clear in my mind that I decided to pull out my B and B idea and hang those mosaics on the walls.
 Sea Glass Inn was structured around them.

 Ideas are everywhere.
 Some are easily discarded, but some are interesting and make us pause.
-Some are seductive enough to make us pack our U-Hauls and move in with them.
-But even if you’re not instantly in love, keep those ideas somewhere tangible (if you’re like me, don’t rely on your memory!!).
+Even if you’re not instantly in love, keep those ideas somewhere tangible (if you’re like me, don’t rely on your memory!!).
 You never know when they’ll expand or metamorphose or combine with other half-formed ideas, and you’ll realize love was right there all the time.
 Tucked in a file folder, stuffed in the junk drawer, or scrawled on a sticky note.